gokyle/readpass/README.md

 ### CAVEATS

-* Windows is not supported; I don't have the background or skills (or software) to implement this.
+* Windows may or may not supported; I don't have the resources to test this.

 ### LICENSE